Good Vibes Need Hard Boundaries

 There’s no good formalization of this process yet.4 No best practices that actually feel practiced.
 Everyone’s figuring it out in real time, and the loudest voices are either celebrating or mocking - rarely analyzing.

-Here’s what I took away: the key variable isn’t the agent’s capability.
-It’s constraint surface.
-My first attempt failed because the problem space was too open — too many files, too many possible architectures, too much room for the agent to wander.
-The second attempt worked because I’d already explored the failure modes and could draw tight boundaries.
+In hindsight, another reason my first attempt failed is that the problem space was too open - too many files, too many possible architectures, too much room for the agent to wander.
+The second attempt worked because I had already explored the failure modes and could draw tight boundaries.
 The agent didn’t get smarter.
 I got better at constraining it.

-They announced AlphaGenome last June but the paper just got published in Nature, and — more importantly — the weights are now public. ↩
+1. They announced AlphaGenome last June but the paper just got published in Nature, and - more importantly - the weights are now public

-This is part of a broader observation: a lot of researchers are not up to date with ML/AI’s capabilities and applications in scientific discovery.
-But that’s a bigger post. ↩
+2. This is part of a broader observation: a lot of researchers are not up to date with ML/AI’s capabilities and applications in scientific discovery.
+But that needs another post.

-I have a lot more to unpack about vibe coding — what works, what doesn’t, why the discourse is so polarized — but that needs a separate post. ↩
+4. I have a lot more to unpack about vibe coding - what works, what doesn’t, why the discourse is so polarized - but that needs (again) a separate post.

 Enjoy Reading This Article?